ThasianX/SpotifyRadar/README.md

 - Refresh dashboard after one of its subviews is dismissed

 ### Installing
-- I've already committed the pods so all you have to do is open xcworkspace and run the app on an emulator of your choice, preferabbly iPhone X and above
+- I've already committed the pods so all you have to do is open xcworkspace and run the app on an emulator of your choice, preferably iPhone X and above

 ### Screenshots